23 Summer Life Hacks You’ll Wish You Knew Sooner

 Milk boosts corn on the cob flavor

 Here’s a simple way to make corn on the cob taste sweeter and fresher.
 Just add 1/4 cup powdered milk to the pot of boiling water before you toss in the corn.
-Making summer plans?
-Read 26 nostalgic ways to celebrate the first day of the summer solstice.
+Eating corn is one of the 26 nostalgic ways to celebrate the first day of the summer solstice.

 Newspaper deodorizes luggage and containers